-Work with Trusted Community Organizations to Help Households Enroll in ACP There are community organizations that serve Black persons or neighborhoods where many households are Black.
+- 1. Work with Trusted Community Organizations to help households enroll in ACP or discounted ISP subscription programs: There are community organizations that serve Black persons or neighborhoods where many households are Black.
 These organizations have, or could build, trusted relationships with Black households desiring to gain access to broadband internet services, obtain desktop or laptop computers, or participate in training and receive technical assistance.
 These organizations could be supported through public or private grants to employ and train neighborhood residents as digital navigators to offer support to households in submitting applications for the federal Affordable Connectivity Program (ACP).
 Many households may not be able to apply for the program without assistance due to the complexity of the application.
 These community organizations could also seek public or private funds to buy computers for residents, provide digital skills training and internet literacy, increase access to healthcare services, and meet other needs.
 Ideal benefits to community members should involve increased access to affordable internet, digital skills development, and better health and economic outcomes.

-Offer Informational Programs and Services

-Faith-based organizations, local chambers, schools, and libraries could host educational events focused on helping community members learn how to connect to the internet more affordably and gain an understanding of the value of its service by demonstrating the opportunities such as healthcare access, employment, and education, when desktop and laptop computers are used.
+(A recent grant award by the FCC to KC Digital Drive for ACP outreach and digital navigator services with community organizations is expected to align with this strategy). - 2.
+Offer Informational Programs and Services: Faith-based organizations, local chambers, schools, and libraries could host educational events focused on helping community members learn how to connect to the internet more affordably and gain an understanding of the value of its service by demonstrating the opportunities such as healthcare access, employment, and education, when desktop and laptop computers are used.
 The events could be conducted in neighborhood churches, schools, and libraries; and implemented with support from digital navigators.
 Black Churches 4 Digital Equity may be a resource that can help leaders and organizers further frame the events.
 Some Black households with broadband or other internet subscriptions may qualify based on income for the ACP program.
 Local organizations could promote the program to current subscribers, either by helping them evaluate current subscription services to reduce costs or to change providers.
+By connecting digital literacy programs with reading literacy and financial literacy, clients could be better served in a coordinated manner.

-Local governments support expansion of technology support

-City governments should work with community organizations to identify options for improving access to quality affordable internet services, including increased public Wi-Fi locations, Wi-Fi mesh networks in neighborhoods, and innovative approaches to offering low-cost services such as those offered by aSTEAM Village and PCs for People.
+- 3. Local governments support expansion of technology support: City governments should work with community organizations to identify options for improving access to quality affordable internet services, including increased public Wi-Fi locations, Wi-Fi mesh networks in neighborhoods, and innovative approaches to offering low-cost services such as those offered by aSTEAM Village and PCs for People.
 Free public Wi-Fi could be expanded to include community centers, public buildings, and parks.
-Libraries could be supported to offer additional hot spots to provide internet access to both individuals and businesses.

-Targeted use of public incentives

-City governments and business organizations could support efforts to increase the quality of broadband access in neighborhoods lacking adequate broadband infrastructure.
+Libraries could be supported to offer additional hot spots to provide internet access to both individuals and businesses. - 4.
+Targeted use of public incentives: City governments and business organizations could support efforts to increase the quality of broadband access in neighborhoods lacking adequate broadband infrastructure.
 Grants, tax incentives and other actions could encourage internet service providers or other technology providers to improve the availability of high-speed infrastructure to neighborhoods, multi-dwelling buildings or community facilities.
 Public resources, whether local, state or federal, should be provided only in return for commitments by for-profit enterprises to offer low-cost options for households with limited incomes.
 The states of Missouri and Kansas should consider broadband infrastructure investments in urban neighborhoods, particularly those with large concentrations of Black households and areas where old inadequate infrastructure exists, to ensure high-quality affordable internet is available.